pabliqe/slugtenberg/README.md

 * Include *layouts* and *partials* to build your pages in reusable small pieces.
 * Use spreadsheets as database by automatically make pages using a CSV file.
 * Live preview your site locally and watch for file changes.

+## Database-Free

+Files and folders are the backbones of our slug system.
+Filenames are used to internally link views, media and information to an unique URL Slug for public access.

+Each time you create a page file ending on `.html|.liquid` Slugtenberg will automatically attach any data or media file that share the same folder and/or name.
+This way, if you have `/src/slugs/index.liquid`, you can create an `index.json` or `index.yml` to handle data for that specific page inside.

+To make global data be available on every page file, add your variables on `/config[-dev]?.yml` or put a CSV file in `/src/data/` to access it from any page view.

 ## File & Folder Basics
 Start a new file in the desired folder and Just Start Coding™️.